kartgoel/HydraDocumentation/docs/hydraRun.rst

 zoomIMG
 --------------

-This function opens the image win a new window when the image is clicked.
+This function opens the image in a new window when the image is clicked.

 .. code-block:: html